Penny167/meet/README.md

 The coding objectives of this project were to:
 - Build a simple React app using a test-driven approach
-- Set up and configure a remote server to perform user authentication and authorisation using OAuth2.0
+- Set up and configure a cloud-based server hosted on AWS Lambda to perform user authentication and authorisation using OAuth2.0

 Information about the testing approach, test runner, packages and files is included in the Testing section below.
 The Installation and set up section details the processes followed to register the app to use OAuth with Google and to set up the remote server with AWS Lambda.